 English is the language of instruction at HKUST.
 However, it is worthwhile to learn some Cantonese upon arrival or ideally in advance before travelling to Hong Kong if you really want to understand and live in the culture, interact with the locals and to get the most out while you are here.
 You will also find yourselves adapting to the environment much easier and happier.

 The Hong Kong currency is the Hong Kong Dollar.
 The Hong Kong dollar is divided into 100 cents and notes in denominations of $10, $20, $50, $100, $500 and $1,000 are issued by HSBC, the Bank of China and the Standard Chartered Bank.

 Campus Banks: Most international banks have branches in Hong Kong.
-On campus, there are three banks: Hang Seng Bank, Bank of China, and the Bank of East Asia.
+On campus, there are two banks: Hang Seng Bank and Bank of China.

 Electronic Payment: ATMs are widespread in Hong Kong.
 Most terminals are linked to international money systems, including Cirrus, Maestro, Plus, Visa Electron, UnionPay, as well as the Visa and MasterCard credit systems.
 However, you should note that there are ATM systems in Hong Kong; one is linked to the Bank of China and its partners, and the other used by HSBC and other international banks.
 You may be charged a fee if you use an ATM machine operating on a system not linked to your bank.

 Credit Cards: Most major banks offer credit cards to students.
 Please be aware of payment due dates, annual fees and interest charges to protect your credit rating.
 Always check the credit card slip and receipt before signing and keep all copies of receipts as proof of purchase.